BahaaMedhat1/Library-Management-System-Using-MySQL/README.md

 ## Overview

-This project is a **Library Management System** built using MySQL.
-It includes table creation, data loading, and various queries to manage and analyze library operations efficiently.
+This project is a Library Management System developed using MySQL to efficiently manage and analyze library operations.
+It includes database creation, schema design, data loading, and advanced querying to handle tasks such as book tracking, branch performance analysis, and member management.

 ---